Linda Hepner

-Linda Margaret Hepner (born May 16, 1949) is a Canadian politician, who served as the 36th mayor of Surrey, British Columbia as of the 2014 municipal election.
-As a member of the Conservative Party of BC, she recently won a seat in 2024 BC provincial election and currently serves as the MLA for Surrey-Serpentine River.
+Linda Margaret Hepner (born May 16, 1949) is a Canadian politician, who served as the 36th mayor of Surrey, British Columbia, as of the 2014 municipal election.
+As a member of the Conservative Party of British Columbia, she won a seat in 2024 provincial election and has since served as the member of the Legislative Assembly for Surrey-Serpentine River.

+In September 2026, Hepner resigned from the Conservative Party caucus.
+She cited a loss of confidence in party leader Kerry-Lynne Findlay and criticized the removal that same month three other caucus members, but only 3 days later, following Findlay's resignation as party leader, she returned to caucus along with 4 other legislators.

 Personal life

 Hepner is currently married to Alan McMillan, who is an administrator the Emily Carr Institute of Art and Design.
 Her only son, Gordon Hepner, is a city councillor in Surrey, and she has two grandsons through him.

 City of Surrey career

 Hepner's career with the City of Surrey started in 1985, where she was the Manager of Economic Development, Director of Corporate Services, and Liaison to the Provincial Ombudsman.
 In her roles, she was responsible for the Film and Special Events section including major events such as Canada Day, Party for the Planet, and Air Canada PGA corporate events.
 She also supported the Council's Business Development Committee.

 Hepner is a founding member of the Surrey Foundation, now known as Surrey Cares, and the Surrey Tourism Association.
 Her contributions include the construction of the Visitor Centre at Pacific Border Crossing and the city's Y2K Celebration.